danybozaftf/nkm-todo/README.md

 It is written in TypeScript, using express as main backend framework and Angular as main frontend framework.

-# How to start

-Both, frontend and backend requires to have [NodeJS](https://nodejs.org/en/) installed.
-The application is tested and developed in the **10.15.3** version of NodeJS.

 ## Getting ready

 ### Add SSH key to github account

-Some dependencies used by the project are private and requires go be authentited in order to install them.
+Some dependencies used by the project are private and requires authentication.
 Add SSH Key to your account by following this [guide](https://help.github.com/en/enterprise/2.18/user/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

-### Start dependant applications
+### Install dependant apps

-The core applications are dependant from Postgres, Redis and Elasticsearch.
-It is required to have those dependencies up and running before starting the core applications.
+The core applications depends on Postgres, Redis and Elasticsearch.
+Make sure you have those application up and running before starting the core apps.

-It is required to have [Docker](https://docs.docker.com/docker-for-windows/install/)  and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+Use [Docker](https://docs.docker.com/docker-for-windows/install/)  and [Docker Compose](https://docs.docker.com/compose/install/) to start these applications.

 ```sh
 # Clone the repository